 There is no excerpt because this is a protected post.
 Continue reading Protected: The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 6 (Excavation).

 Out of all of the modern interpretations of film-noir produced in the 1970s, The Long Goodbye (1973) is by far the most aesthetically interesting.
 This isn’t only because of its integration with counter-culture ideas and values, but with its continuous critical assessment of genre tropes.
-This critique, which extends to the literature and music as … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.
+This critique, which extends to the literature and music as well as the films of the hindsight-based movement, is considered … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.

 David Lynch has a very clear and obvious interest in music.
 This interest finds its way into his films via a number of different methods and often build upon the director’s main recurring themes and ideas.
-What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).
+What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody Allen is that Lynch’s interest has peaked at a point … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).

 Nostalgia can manifest in many forms at the cinema.
 Sometimes it can be overt, sometimes it can be unconscious but film is most definitely the medium to explore its inner workings.
 A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character focus whilst touching upon nostalgia.
 These range from the superb … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.